Generic drug: amifampridine

 What is the dosage for Firdapse?

-- The recommended starting dosage of Firdapse in patients with renal impairment (creatinine clearance 15 to 90 mL/min) is 15 mg daily, taken orally in 3 divided doses.
+The recommended starting dosage of Firdapse in patients with renal impairment [creatinine clearance (CLcr) 15 to 90 mL/min] is the lowest recommended initial daily dosage (i.e., 15 mg daily for pediatric patients weighing 45 kg or more and for adults, and 5 mg daily for pediatric patients weighing less than 45 kg) taken orally in divided doses.
 No dosage recommendation for Firdapse can be made for patients with end-stage renal disease.

-- The recommended starting dosage of Firdapse in patients with any degree of hepatic impairment is 15 mg daily, taken orally in 3 divided doses.
+The recommended starting dosage of Firdapse in patients with any degree of hepatic impairment is the lowest recommended initial daily dosage (i.e., 15 mg daily for pediatric patients weighing 45 kg or more and for adults, and 5 mg daily for pediatric patients weighting less than 45 kg) taken orally in divided doses.

 Known N-acetyltransferase 2 (NAT2) Poor Metabolizers

-- The recommended starting dosage of Firdapse in known N-acetyltransferase 2 (NAT2) poor metabolizers is 15 mg daily, taken orally in 3 divided doses.
+The recommended starting dosage of Firdapse in known N-acetyltransferase 2 (NAT2) poor metabolizers is the lowest recommended initial daily dosage (i.e., 15 mg daily for pediatric patients weighing 45 kg or more and for adults, and 5 mg daily for pediatric patients weighing less than 45 kg) taken orally in divided doses.

 Administration Instructions